Key Information

 How You Study

-Students are able to access a wide variety of historic materials and can focus on their remedial treatment and preventive conservation.
+You are able to access a wide variety of historic materials and can focus on your remedial treatment and preventive conservation.
+You will also receive a free tool kit and personal protection equipment for use during your studies.

 The composition and delivery of the course is different for each module and may include lectures, seminars, workshops, independent study, practical work in conservation labs, research, and one-to-one learning.